jdevfullstack-tutorials/github-for-non-code-writers/README.md

 You simple add an `#` before that heading and it will be formatted as a heading.

-For the complete details about Markdown:
+For the complete details about Markdown,
+(don't worry you can learn this instantly):

 <https://guides.github.com/features/mastering-markdown/>